-NJDEP's Division of Fish and Wildlife coordinated with Ducks Unlimited in 2013 to obtain North American Wetlands Conservation Act funds to refurbish the Heislerville WMA's impoundments.
+NJDEP's Division of Fish and Wildlife coordinated with Ducks Unlimited in 2013 to obtain North Environmental Assessment, Maurice River Federal Navigation Channel And Beneficial Use of Dredged Material, Cumberland County, New Jersey 9 American Wetlands Conservation Act funds to refurbish the Heislerville WMA's impoundments.
 The impoundments, located immediately east of Maurice River along Matts Landing, were transformed from stagnant lakes into palustrine wetland, thereby improving habitat conditions and foraging areas for migratory and local birds.
 The 2013 work updated the water control structures.
 The impoundments (Figure 9) are now managed in such a way that Impoundment 1 is always flooded, Impoundment 2 is managed to provide habitat for shorebird migration, and Impoundment 3 is drawn down in the spring to expose mudflat, allowing emergent aquatic vegetation during summer before it is flooded during fall.